-- 2021 2024 TIP Amendments as needed. - Maintain the GIS map exhibit showing the 'list of projects' as posted to the website in FY 2021 - Amended/Modified document - o HAMPO committee meeting slides - o Public comment period materials and documentation (Amendments only) - o Website content for TIP Amendment / Modification publications
+- 2021 2024 TIP Amendments as needed. - Maintain the GIS map exhibit showing the 'list of projects' as posted to the website in FY 2022 - Amended/Modified document - HAMPO committee meeting slides - o Public comment period materials and documentation (Amendments only) - Website content for TIP Amendment / Modification publications

-Transportation Planning Related Activities of other Agencies: GDOT Planning - TIP Kick-off meeting, review and comment of draft materials
+Transportation Planning Related Activities of other Agencies: GDOT Planning review and comment of draft materials

+Target Start and End Dates: July 1, 2022 - June 30, 2023.
 Maintenance of the TIP is a continuing activity for the fiscal year.

 4.12 Transportation Improvement Plan

-Agency Federal \$ State \$ Local \$ Total \$
+Agency ncy Federal \$ State \$ Local \$

-FHWA 1,200.00 300.00 1,500.00
+FHWA 1,200.00 - 300.00 1,500.00